sarthtalati/v1.1-API-Documentation/source/includes/_points.md

-user_group2_primary_user_id** | long | Unique user ID of the primary member of the group associated with the points to redeem. user_group2_id** | int | Unique ID of the group associated with the points to redeem. user_group2_external_id** | string | Unique external ID of the group associated with the points to redeem.
+user_group2_primary_user_id** | long | Unique user ID of the primary member of the group associated with the points to redeem. user_group2_id** | int | Unique ID of the group associated with the points to redeem. user_group2_external_id** | string | Unique external ID of the group associated with the points to redeem. skip_validation | boolen | Pass `true` to skip customer validation to redeem points. program_id | long | Unique ID of the program from which points need to be redeemed.
+Applicable for orgs with multi-loyalty program enabled. validation_type | enum | Validation type used to redeem points.
+Value: `MISSED_CALL`, `SMS`.

 <aside class="notice">Any one among the parameters marked with ** is required for group level points redemption. </aside>